-In addition, even though monitored by management, our derivatives activities can result in losses.
+In addition, our derivatives activities can result in losses.
 Such losses could occur under various circumstances, including if a counterparty does not perform its obligations under the derivative arrangement, the hedge is imperfect, commodity prices move unfavorably related to our physical or financial positions or hedging policies and procedures are not followed.